department-of-veterans-affairs/va.gov-vfs-teams/content/04-staging-and-testing/01-automated-testing.md

 ---
-title: Automated Accessibility Testing
+title: Automated Testing
-label: Automated Accessibility Testing
+label: Automated Testing
 ---
+## Automated 508 Accessibility Tests
 The intent of this script is to create a common language, extensible functions, and predictable test runs for automated keyboard testing.

-## Methodology

 For the initial test script, I used custom `data-` attributes that take cues from Java and BEM naming conventions:

 * `data-nwId="`
 * `page-name`